GeoffreyHazard/lab05_parsing/README.md

     PRIMITIVE_MESH
 };
 ```
-Like the lights, the primitive types are used in a struct to describe a specific object in the scene:
+Similarly to ```LightType```, we have ```PrimitiveType``` to keep track of different kinds of primitives.
+Again like the lights, the primitive types are used in a struct to describe a specific primitive in the scene:
 ```cpp
 struct CS123ScenePrimitive {
    PrimitiveType type;